 - a traditional or rollover IRA and a Roth IRA.

 If you do not elect a rollover, federal tax law requires that TRS withhold 20% federal tax from the taxable portion of your refund.
-You may also be required to pay an additional 10% federal tax if you are younger than age 59.5 when you withdraw your funds.
+You may also be required to pay an additional 10% federal tax on early distribution when you separate from service before the year in which you reach 55.